honeycombio/honeytail/v2/config.md

             },
         },

         // The number of parser threads to spawn.
+NOTE: Any filtering rules are applied
+        // on the parser threads as well.
         num_threads: int

+        // Do sampling in the parser.
+If set to 5, we will select approximately 1 out
+        // of every five log entries.
+The selection will be done with a pseudo-random
+        // number generator.
+        sample_rate: int
     },

     // A list of rules to apply after parsing.
 The rule types are documented below.